koel/docs/src/README.md

 ## Configuration and Usage

-### Scanning for Music
+### Music Discovery

+There are several ways for Koel to discover your media files.
+You can manually scan for songs, configure a watcher, host your files with Amazon S3, or upload files directly using the web interface.

+#### Scan for Songs

-Koel is simple.
-It doesn't handle uploading.
-It doesn't stream from Spotify.
-Instead, you upload your songs into a readable directory on your server – preferably outside of your web root dir – and configure Koel to scan and sync it.
-Such configuration can be found under Manage -> Settings.
+The default music discovery method.
+Upload your songs into a readable directory on your server – preferably outside of your web root dir – and configure Koel to scan and sync it by setting a "media path" under Manage ▸ Settings.

 ![Settings Screen](./assets/img/settings.png)